Cherreads

 "You mustn't forget Kitsune, I am not a human," he said, and paused.

-"Kitsune, your hands are warm," his spoke, startling her.
+"Kitsune, your hands are warm," his spoke.

 The roll of bandage on her hand then dropped and he jerked back letting her go.